 Credit cards: Unless specified otherwise, use the same definitions as provided in the FR Y-14M Credit Card schedule

 Domestic Revenues: Revenues from the US and Puerto Rico only.
+Note that this differs from the definition of domestic on the FR Y-9C.

 International Revenues: Revenues from regions outside the US and Puerto Rico.

 Pre-provision Net Revenue (PPNR): Sum of net interest income and noninterest income net of noninterest expense, with components expected to reconcile with those reported in the FR Y-9C when adjusted for certain items.
 As presented on the PPNR schedules, the adjustments include exclusions of Valuation Adjustment for BHC’s debt under fair value option (FVO), goodwill impairment, loss resulting from trading shock exercise (if applicable), as well as adjustments related to operational risk expense required for PPNR purposes.
 For the related items, reference the PPNR Projections worksheet and related instructions for the items 29, 40-42.
 Gains and losses on AFS and HTM securities, including other than temporary impairments (OTTI) estimates, are not a component of PPNR.
 All revenue and expenses related to mortgage servicing rights (MSRs) are components of PPNR to be reported in the associated noninterest income and noninterest expense line items on the PPNR schedules.
+Total Loans Held for Sale and Loans Accounted for under the Fair Value Option (item 57 of the Income Statement worksheet) are excluded only if they are a result of a market shock exercise.
+Other Losses (item 66) are excluded as applicable and are expected to be infrequent.

 Revenues: Sum of net interest income and noninterest income adjusted for selected exclusions, as reported on line item 27 of the PPNR Projections worksheet.